ramenhost/ctf-writeups/nahamcon-ctf-2024/misc/not_quite_the_same/README.md

 ## Solution

 The website lets us upload two png files.
 From challenge description, we can guess that the website uses MD5 hash to identify files.
-We need to create a MD5 collision to create an error in server.
+We need to create a MD5 collision to force an error in the server.

 I got two png files with same MD5 hash from
 - https://github.com/corkami/collisions/blob/master/examples/free/md5-s1.png